 How do I introduce my parents to my future spouse?

 If your parents and your fiancé(e) have yet to meet, you’re going to want to get them together as soon as possible.
-Arrange a meeting at a restaurant or in the comfort of your own home (whatever you think would be more appropriate) and be prepared to field lots of questions.
+Arrange a meeting at a restaurant, in the comfort of your own home or by video chat (whatever you think would be more appropriate) and be prepared to field lots of questions.
 You’ll want to give your partner a crash course on your parents so that they know what to talk about – and what topics are best left alone.
 Bonus: check out these 6 tips for introducing your fiancé(e) to your parents.

 Do I need to have an engagement party?